uio-bmi/ligo/docs_source/installation.rst

   pip install git+https://github.com/uio-bmi/ligo.git

-4. To be able to export full-length sequences, it is necessary to also download the reference data using Stitchr:
+4. To be able to export full-length TCR sequences, it is necessary to also download the reference data using Stitchr:

 .. code-block:: console